Updated February 2020

 Once mold infiltrates a surface it only continues to spread if conditions are favorable.
 Mold can get under wood stains and sealers and cause them to fail prematurely.
 Mold will also rot and decay wood if it is neglected and jeopardize the integrity of the deck and decrease its longevity.

 To remove mold from a deck, clean the surface with a deck cleaner containing sodium percarbonate or a mix of bleach and water.
 We are not fans of bleach on wood but sometimes this is best to help get rid of the mold.
 If you use bleach, mix at a ratio of 1 part bleach to 5 parts water.
 Use a stiff brush or pressure washer to clean away the mold, dirt, grime, and graying.
 After cleaning a wood deck, the surface should be recoated with a protective deck stain.
 Composite decks can also be protected with the proper sealer.

 To prevent mold from reoccurring you can use a product called Wet and Forget.
 This product can prevent mold, mildew, lichen, and algae from appearing.
 For maintenance even if mold is not present, spray Wet and Forget onto the deck’s surface and let it do the work for you.
 No scrubbing, rinsing, or pressure washing involved.
 This is a non-caustic product that contains no bleach or acidic material.
-It can be used on most any type of wood or composite decking.
+It can be used on almost any type of wood or composite decking.

 Apply Wet and Forget to your deck surfaces every 6-12 months as a mold preventative.
 Even if no mold is present, Wet and Forget will kill and prevent unseen mold spores from growing.
 It is safe to spray on top of most wood stains and sealers.
-Wind and rain will continue working with the Wet and Forget product over time to keep mold away.
+Wind and rain will continue working with the Wet and Forget product overtime to keep mold away.
 Use as needed to prevent mold on a deck and to keep all your exterior wood surfaces clean and mold free.

 Please Ask Any Questions Below